 - The regulations authorizing this program are found in 21 CFR, parts 710 and 720.

 How to Participate

 1) Registering cosmetic manufacturing and/or packaging establishments.
 Cosmetic establishments are facilities where cosmetics are manufactured and/or packaged, not locations that house only business operations.
 Only owners or operators of cosmetic manufacturing or packing facilities can register their establishments, using a separate Form FDA 2511 for each facility location.
 Distributors cannot register an establishment (21 CFR 710.1).
-Firms can register their establishments before or after their products are entered into commercial distribution and for sale to U.S. consumers.
-FDA assigns a registration number to each establishment location and returns a copy of your Form FDA 2511 to you, listing the number assigned to the location as a receipt.
+Domestic firms that have begun operations can register their establishments before or after their products are entered into commercial distribution and for sale to U.S. consumers.
+Foreign firms may voluntarily register their establishments after their products are exported for sale in the U.S. FDA assigns a registration number to each establishment location.

 2) Filing Cosmetic Product Ingredient Statements (CPIS).
 A cosmetic manufacturer, packer, or distributor can file a statement for each product the firm has entered into commercial distribution in the United States.
 Use a separate Form FDA 2512 for each formulation.
 (If you are using printed forms, you will need both Form FDA 2512 and 2512a.)
-You also may file a CPIS to amend an earlier submission if you change the formulation.
-FDA assigns a Cosmetic Product Ingredient Statement Number (CPIS NO.) to each formulation filed in the VCRP and returns an OFFICIAL RECEIPT to you marked COMPLETE, listing the CPIS NO. assigned to the submission.
+FDA assigns a CPIS number to each formulation filed in the VCRP.